David Pearl (businessman): Early life

-Pearl was born in Luton, Bedfordshire in October 1945.
-His family moved to Stamford Hill in London, where his father Harry worked in a millinery factory.
-His family struggled financially throughout Pearl's life, something he has referred to through vignettes.
-He left school at age 15 to work as a packer for a clothing company and as a part-time casino croupier.
+Pearl was born in Luton, Bedfordshire in October 1944.
+His family later moved to Stamford Hill in London, where his father Harry worked in a millinery factory.
+Pearl has described the family's financial struggles in interviews.
+He left school at age 15, working as a packer for a clothing company and as a part-time casino croupier.

 Ventures

 Pearl & Coutts

-In 1965, at age 19, Pearl set up property management and letting agency Pearl & Coutts.
-Within three years, he began buying properties to let from the auction.
-The first of his properties was an interest-free mortgage of £7 a week, which he let for £10.
-His mother later used her own house as collateral to secure Pearl a bank loan for his third property.
-Pearl continued to personally acquire and let properties for ten years from their offices in London's East End area of Hackney.
-Initial properties were residential, typically in the Hackney and Islington areas.
-Pearl & Coutts later diversified with commercial property in Central London and the West End.
+In 1965, at age 19, Pearl set up the property management and letting agency Pearl & Coutts.
+Within three years, he began buying properties to let at auction.
+One of his early properties carried an interest-free mortgage of £7 a week, which he let for £10.
+His mother later used her home as collateral to secure a bank loan for his third property.
+The company initially focused on residential properties in Hackney and Islington before expanding into commercial property in Central London and the West End.

 Structadene Ltd

 Pearl created Structadene Limited, a limited company encompassing Pearl & Coutts, in 1978.
-Structadene traded throughout the recession; their acquisition strategy included purchasing properties in parts of London not typically considered of interest to property investment.
-In 1980, the company acquired the Jesus Hospital Estate, a 350-house development in Bethnal Green, which they purchased for £1.2m.
-As property values began to increase over time, the area, which encompassed Fitzrovia, became known as NoHo.
+Structadene traded throughout the early 1980s recession, adopting an acquisition strategy focused on less traditional areas for property investment.
+In 1980, the company acquired the Jesus Hospital Estate, a 350-house development in Bethnal Green, for £1.2 million.
+As property values rose, the broader area, including Fitzrovia, became known as NoHo.
 Structadene also owned buildings along Great Portland Street and Great Titchfield Street.

-In 2006, the Sunday Times ranked Structadene #65 in its "Profit Track" list of top 100 companies and estimates its profit increase between 2001 and 2004 to be 63%.
-The increase was attributed to diversified risk across commercial sectors and digitizing management operations.
-By late 2007, Structadene's annual report listed 68% portfolio value located in London and an additional 12% in South East England.
-Nearly half of the properties were office spaces, with rental units being the next largest investment.
+In 2006, the Sunday Times ranked Structadene #65 in its "Profit Track" list of top 100 companies, estimating its profit increase between 2001 and 2004 at 63%.
+The report attributed this to diversified commercial holdings and digitisation of management operations.
+By late 2007, Structadene's annual report listed 68% of its portfolio value in London and 12% in South East England.
+Nearly half the properties were office spaces, followed by rental units.

-Structadene's annual report in September 2008 showed financing with 20 banks/building societies.
-The group and share of joint venture turnover was reported at £102,519,735 with net assets at £152,020,063 and reserves of £102,329,048.
-Since then, Structadene has focused on joint ventures and in 2010 oversaw 200 joint venture-style entities.
-Between October 2009 and February 2010, Structadene had sold as much as £50m worth of its portfolio, unusual for the company as they tended to retain rather than resell.
+Structadene’s 2008 annual report listed financing from 20 banks and building societies.
+Group turnover, including joint ventures, reached £102,519,735, with net assets at £152,020,063 and reserves of £102,329,048.
+Since then, Structadene has focused on joint ventures, overseeing around 200 joint venture entities by 2010.
+Between October 2009 and February 2010, Structadene sold up to £50 million of its portfolio, an unusual move for a company known for holding assets long-term.